Captain-Jay29/coding_agent/README.md

 - Ensure `.env` file is in project root
 - Check that environment variables are properly set
 - Use `config` command to verify current settings

+**Streaming issues:**
+- If streaming appears slow or buffered, this is normal token-by-token behavior
+- Use `--no-stream` flag if you prefer traditional batch responses
+- Streaming requires async support (Python 3.7+)